Making Care Decisions

 Making appropriate care decisions requires asking questions and getting answers, developing and adjusting care and treatment plans and goals, selecting places for care, and following through.

-Things you need to know: You need to know about the person's current health situation, treatment options (including their benefits, burdens and risks), and the likely outcomes.
+You need to understand your current health situation, treatment options (including their benefits, burdens and risks), and the likely outcomes.

-Who you can talk to: To get information about the health situation, treatment options and likely outcomes, designate a "quarterback" doctor and speak with him or her.
+To get information about the health situation, treatment options and likely outcomes, designate a doctor and speak with him or her.
 The nurses can also help you obtain the information you need.

-More Resources: Ask a TMMC nurse, social worker or spiritual care advisor about:
+Ask a Torrance Memorial nurse, social worker or spiritual care advisor about:

 - Obtaining the booklet Hard Choices for Loving People

 - Arranging a care conference to obtain more information and to help make appropriate care decisions